nic386/assignment4-pizza-nicole/README.md

 (**Thank you Professor _Efren_!**)

-I, Nicole Pizza, have read the point deduction list and understand that I will lose points for missing items.
+I, Nicole Pizza, have read the point deduction list and understand that I will lose points for missing items!